-5.2 Sensitivity to Radiation Parameters
+5.2 Radiation Parameters

 The grid size determines the fidelity of the finite-difference approximation of the governing hydrodynamic equations.
 The spatial resolution of the discretized radiation transport equation is another important consideration for applications in which heat flux to targets is important.
 FDS uses about 100 solid angles with which to distribute radiant energy from the fire and hot gases throughout the compartment and beyond.
-The decision to use 100 angles as a default is based on a desire for both accuracy and practicality.
+The decision to use 100 angles as a default is based on a desire for accuracy but also practicality.
 It has been observed that the use of 100 angles is consistent with the degree of spatial resolution afforded by the grid for the hydrodynamics solver.
-As an example, for ICFMP BE #3, Test 3, a simulation using 200 radiation angles can be compared with one using the default 100 angles (see Figure 5-3).
-The absence of any noticeable change in the results confirms, in this case, that the default number of angles is adequate.
+As an example, for ICFMP BE #3, Test 3, a simulation using 200 radiation angles can be compared with one using the default 100 (see Figure 5-3).
+There is no noticeable change in the results, confirming in this case that the default number of angles is adequate.
 However, this does not mean that the default settings are always appropriate.
 Sensitivity studies like the one performed here ought to be used to determine if and when to change the default settings.

-Figure 5-3: ICFMP BE #3 Test 3 Results Using 200 Radiation Angles (Left) and 100 (Right)
+Figure 5-3.
+ICFMP BE #3 Test 3 results using 200 radiation angles (left) and 100 (right).

-5.3 Sensitivity to Turbulence Parameters
+5.3 Turbulence Parameters

-FDS uses the Smagorinsky form of the LES technique, in which the viscosity of the gas mixture is modeled with a mathematical expression involving the grid cell size, the local strain rate, and an empirical constant.
+FDS uses the Smagorinsky form of the large eddy simulation technique, in which the viscosity of the gas mixture is modeled with a mathematical expression involving the grid cell size, the local strain rate, and an empirical constant.
 The thermal conductivity and material diffusivity are related to the modeled viscosity by way of "turbulent" Prandtl and Schmidt numbers.
 In all, three empirical parameters are needed in the model, all of which are assumed to be constant even though there is considerable debate as to what their values ought to be.
-The default values in FDS Version 4 are based on simulations of smoke movement in various compartments [Ref.
+The default values in FDS version 4 are based on simulations of smoke movement in various compartments [Ref.
 23].

 A typical user of FDS does not modify the turbulence parameters.
-Nonetheless, it is important to consider their effect on the results of different types of calculations, especially those in which the mixing of different gas species or gases of different temperatures play a key role in the outcome.
-For example, the simulations of ICFMP BE #2 are time-consuming because of the need for a fairly fine numerical grid to well-resolve the 19-m (62.3-ft) high smoke plume.
+Nevertheless, it is important to consider their effect on the results of different types of calculations, especially those in which the mixing of different gas species or gases of different temperatures play a key role in the outcome.
+For example, the simulations of ICFMP BE #2 are time-consuming because of the need for a fairly fine numerical grid to well-resolve the 19 m high smoke plume.
 For one of these cases, the Smagorinsky coefficient (the empirical constant in the expression for the viscosity) can be reduced from 0.20 to 0.15 to determine its effect on the results.
 This reduces the magnitude of the "artificial" viscosity added to the numerical solution, allowing for a greater level of eddy formation and, thus, greater mixing.
-In this case, the reduction in the coefficient leads to about a 15% reduction in the plume temperature, moving the simulation closer to the experiment.
+In this case, the reduction in the coefficient leads to about a 15 % reduction in the plume temperature, moving the simulation closer to experiment.
 While the rationale for reducing the coefficient is grounded in physics, it has been found over the years that the lower value makes FDS more prone to numerical instabilities.
-Because FDS is used for a wide variety of applications, the Smagorinsky coefficient has been chosen to balance accuracy and numerical stability.
+Since FDS is used for a wide variety of applications, the Smagorinsky coefficient has been chosen to balance accuracy and numerical stability.

-5.4 Sensitivity to Heat Release Rate
+5.4 Summary